dmeoli/OnlineRetail/README.md

 semantics, assessing data quality, the distribution of the variables and the pairwise correlations.

+Subtasks of DU:
+- Data semantics
+- Distribution of the variables and statistics
+- Assessing data quality (missing values, outliers)
+- Variables transformations & generation
+- Pairwise correlations and eventual elimination of redundant variables

 ### Task 1.2: Data Preparation
 Improve the quality of your data and prepare it by extracting new features interesting for describing the customer profile and his purchasing behavior.
 These indicators have to be extracted for each customer.